 To demonstrate the solutions, we consider a simple dataset of 10 employees of a company.
 Their name and income for the first three months of a year are shown in the range of cells B5:E14.
 Our default font is set in Calibri, and we want to change it to Arial.

-All the operations of this article are accomplished by using Microsoft Office 365 application.
+All the operations of this article are accomplished by using the Microsoft/Office 365 application.

 Solution 1: Change Default Font from Excel Options